intellectivelab/docs.intellectivelab.com/_docs/interchange/deployment.md

 # Dispatcher Configuration

 Dispatcher also requires configuration.
-You can prepare your own config or take sample from `samples` folder.
+You can prepare your own config or take sample `topology.xml` from `samples` folder.
 File should be put to the `topologies` folder.

 ```xml
     <EventLoggers>